I am a Reader in Law at the School of Law, University of Warwick, UK.

 I have a cross-disciplinary training and professional background in law, history of sciences, and science and technology studies.
-Prior to joining Kent Law School, I was a Reader in Law at Kent Law School, Assistant Professor of Science Studies at the University of Lucerne, Switzerland and a postdoctoral research fellow at the Max Planck Institute for the History of Science, Berlin, where I researched epistemic relations between scientific and legal classifications in Hans-Joerg Rheinberger’s department III.
+Prior to joining Warwick Law School, I was a Reader in Law at Kent Law School, Assistant Professor of Science Studies at the University of Lucerne, Switzerland, and postdoctoral research fellow at the Max Planck Institute for the History of Science, Berlin, where I researched epistemic relations between scientific and legal classifications in Hans-Joerg Rheinberger’s department III.

 For my undergraduate degree, I read Government and Law at the London School of Economics and Political Science and also graduated there with a Distinction from the Masters of Laws (LLM) programme.

 I was a visiting research fellow at University of California at Berkeley (2002-3) and LSE (2013).

 I was the Programme Committee Chair for the 2018 Annual Meeting of the Association for the Study of Law, Culture and the Humanities (ASLCH).
-I now serve in its Organizing Committee (-2022), as well as in the Governing Board of the International Society for the History and Theory of Intellectual Property (ISHTIP).
+I now serve in its Organizing Committee, as well as being member of the Governing Board of the International Society for the History and Theory of Intellectual Property (ISHTIP).

 During my times outside academia, I have been trained in classical music and in financial modeling.
 Both involve very different sensibilities, but they have proven useful in my research projects.